codelitdev/courselit/packages/components-library/README.md

 # `@courselit/components-library`

-A React component library for CourseLit LMS.
-The components included in this library are "dumb" or "presentational" components.
-They don't fetch data or manage app's state.
+A library that contains presentational (read: "dumb") React components and helper functions for CourseLit LMS.